-In addition, Colombia changed its visa rules in late 2017.
-Most noteworthy, the new visa rules went into effect on December 15, 2017.
+In addition, Colombia changed its visa rules in late 2022.
+The new visa rules went into effect on October 21, 2022.
 So, it’s important to understand the new visa rules before applying for a Colombian visa.

-According to Resolución 6045 (Resolution 6045) of 2017, released by the Minister of Exterior Relations on August 2, 2017, Colombia changed its visa rules in 2017.
-Starting in December 2017, Colombia changed its visa classifications and now has three types of visas:
+According to Resolución 5477 (Resolution 5477) released by the Minister of Exterior Relations on October 21, 2022, Colombia officially changed its visa classifications and now has three types of visas:

 - Visitor (V)